-This Task Force will be responsible for evaluating and recommending missions of Vista Grande in the spirit of assuring we do not participate in “Toxic Charity”.
-Regarding Social Justice, the task force will set priorities for our involvement in social justice activity and outreach with recommendations as to how we might participate or represent ourselves in various projects and activities in the city and beyond.
+This Ministry Team will be responsible for evaluating and recommending missions of Vista Grande in the spirit of assuring we do not participate in “Toxic Charity”.
+Regarding Social Justice, the Ministry Team will set priorities for our involvement in social justice activity and outreach with recommendations as to how we might participate or represent ourselves in various projects and activities in the city and beyond.
 They will organize volunteers when necessary for specific activities regarding Mission/Social Justice work .This may include, but is not limited to, calling volunteers, reporting to the congregation events and preparing for mission moments, etc.

-This Task Force will assume the responsibilities of organizing Church school volunteers and curriculum for our children’s programming in partnership with the pastor.
+This Ministry Team will assume the responsibilities of organizing Church school volunteers and curriculum for our children’s programming in partnership with the pastor.
 Further responsibilities may include, but are not limited to, preparing for programs in terms of craft items, educational materials (i.e. copies, pictures, etc.) and snack when appropriate.
-This task force will also be involved in identifying possible collaborative curriculum activities as we become more oriented toward ecumenical and interfaith involvement.
+This ministry team will also be involved in identifying possible collaborative curriculum activities as we become more oriented toward ecumenical and interfaith involvement.

-This task force will also assist the pastor in assessing appropriate and desired faith formation events for adults.
+This Ministry Team will also assist the pastor in assessing appropriate and desired faith formation events for adults.
 This may include, but is not limited to, Bible Studies, Book Studies, Contemplative Spirituality Practices and potential Speakers.